NuGet/Home/proposed/2021/MachineReadableOutput.md

 "--parsable" option needs separate spec.
 * Currently license info is not emitted from any cli command, it could be quite useful, we should consider in the future.

+## Rationale and alternatives
+Currently, no other `dotnet command` implemented this, this is the 1st time dotnet command implementing `json`(etc) output, so it could become example for others next time they implement.
+Please note, except "tab completion" (for dotnet) part all changes would be inside NuGet.Client repo(under NuGet.Core), and risk of introducing regression is low.(`--format text` refactoring related changes only come into my mind.), no impact on dotnet sdk.

 ## Prior Art

 <!-- What prior art, both good and bad are related to this proposal? -->